TangoEnSkai/tangoenskai.github.io/cv.md

 **Mar.
 2017 to present**
 Being a SIGCHI Communication Ambassador is an exclusive opportunity for students, researcher and professionals active in the field of Human-Computer Interaction (HCI) around the world to spread the word about SIGCHI’s mission and members’ activities across the globe.

-### Software Engineering Intern at Eventacular
-**Mar.
-2018 to present**
-* Responsibilities:
-  * Development of a web service frontend using React.js and Relay
-  * Development of a web service backend using Phoenix (a Rails-like web framework written Elixir) and GraphQL
-  * Writing tests for the frontend and backend
-  * Use of Docker containers for development and deployment
-  * Writing automation tasks for continuous integration and continuous deployment
-  * Documenting code
-  * Version control using Git
-  * Use of tools such as Pivotal Tracker, Slack, Github, and Circle CI
-  * Following an agile development process including test-driven development, pair programming, and continuous releases

 ---

 ## EDUCATION